Kornelch/ChroTeMoVi/UserManual.md

 If you are unsure about parameters, just change only species specific **(sp)** parameters.
 You can experiment with the rest of parameters (**(mv)** - model specific) later.

-After changing parameters you should save file (of course you can save file with different name).
+After changing the parameters you should save the modified file.

-To change parameters you should open file ChroTeMo source file.
+To change the parameters you should open file ChroTeMo source file.
 It can be done with any text editor, but it is more comfortable to use any supporting syntax colouring.

-Basic parameters of model are defined in lines from 22 to 36 in block:
+Basic parameters of the model are defined in lines from 22 to 36 in block:
 ```
   #************************* PROGRAM PARAMETERS - can be modified *******************************
     l_arm_c=[7,7,6,6,6,6,4,4,3,3] #length of chromosome's arm before decondensation, seperate by coma